-Homework (10%): Homework will consist of 15-20 problems per assignment and will be posted on the class website or emailed to you.
+Homework (10%): Homework will consist of 10-20 assigned problems per assignment and will be posted on the class website or emailed to you.
 Homework will be graded based on completeness and accuracy.
-As we learn by doing, "practice makes perfect" and as exam questions may be similar to the homework, it is obviously to your advantage to take the homework seriously.
+Practicing chemistry problems is the best way to be prepared for exams as the types of questions can be similar.
+It is to your advantage to take the homework seriously.
 Copying another student's homework problems is counterproductive.
 If you're not working it out, you won't get the benefit.
-Plagiarism of homework assignments will result in a score of Zero being assigned to all involved students.
-Feel free to work in groups, but be sure to show all your own work and not just copy answers.
-Your lowest homework assignment will be dropped from your grade at the end of the quarter.
+Plagiarism of homework assignments will result in a score of ZERO being assigned to all involved students.

-Quizzes (6%): There will generally be a quiz every class, given at the beginning of the lecture period.
+Quizzes (6%): There will be quizzes given in class periodically at the beginning of the lecture period.
 There will never be a quiz on an exam day.
 Quizzes will be distributed at the beginning of class and you will be given 5 minutes to complete them.
-Students arriving after the quiz period will NOT have an opportunity to make up the quiz.
-Your 3 lowest quiz scores will be dropped at the end of the quarter.
-Note: Missing a day of lecture can potentially impact 2 quizzes, the one you miss and the following one based on the material you missed.
-Be certain to remain caught up on any lecture material you miss.
+Students absent or arriving after the quiz period will NOT have an opportunity to make up the quiz.